Dave Ramsey Budget Percentages

-When you know how much money is coming in, how fast it goes out, and what you spend it on, you will stay on track.
+You will stay on track when you know how much money is coming in, how fast it goes out, and what you spend it on.

-Budgeting will allow you to plan your short-term and long-term goals and make the path towards them.
+Budgeting will allow you to plan your short-term and long-term goals and make the path toward them.